SPThole/CoexistAI/README.docker.md

 3. After the script finishes successfully, open:

 - http://localhost:8000/admin

+   This opens the Admin UI, where you can edit model configurations, API keys, and reload settings without rebuilding the container.

 When to use Method A: you're new to Docker or want a simple way to wait until the app is ready.